w3f/polkadot-wiki/docs/learn/learn-opengov.md

 :::info From Technical Committee to the Technical Fellowship

 The Polkadot Technical Fellowship is a collection of Substrate experts.
-The Fellowship was established in 2022.
+This fellowship was established in 2022.
 In OpenGov, the Fellowship replaces the [Technical Committee](./learn-governance.md#technical-committee) in Governance v1, and will serve both the Polkadot and Kusama networks.